opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 These are specialized repositories (typically for specific data types) where they provide support and information on required standards for metadata and more.

-Examples include: CUAHSI’s HydroShare is a common platform for hydrology data and ModelDB is an open source neuroscience repository for model neurons [[8](https://senselab.med.yale.edu/ModelDB/)].
+Examples include: CUAHSI’s HydroShare, a common platform for hydrology data, and ModelDB, an open source neuroscience repository for model neurons [[8](https://senselab.med.yale.edu/ModelDB/)].

 Finding the right repository can be a challenge, however often the best way to find a good fit for your data is to